 Newton is served by five at-large City Commissioners.
-City elections take place in the fall of odd-numbered years.
+City elections take place in the fall of odd-numbered years, and new commissioners take office the following January.
 The top two vote-getters are elected to four-year terms, and the third-place vote-getter serves a two-year term.

 A mayor is appointed each year from within the Commission.
 Traditionally, the highest vote-getter in the last election is appointed vice mayor and becomes mayor the following year.

 The mayor is recognized as the head of City government for ceremonial purposes.
 The mayor conducts Commission meetings and executes contracts, deeds and agreements on behalf of the City, but has no additional authority or voting powers.
 The vice mayor generally fulfills this role when the mayor is not available.

 City Commissioners work with one another to develop and enact policies and ordinances to be carried out by the City Manager and other City staff.
 These actions bring about changes in existing laws or new laws that the Commission believes will further the greater good of the Newton community long-term.
 Their authority comes only as they work together as a governing body, not as individuals.